World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Introduction

-To address this critical challenge, we present \bfalgname, an uncertainty quantification (UQ) method for \emph{calibrated controllable} video synthesis, enabling subpatch-level confidence prediction at any resolution in video generation accuracy, i.e., at \textit{continuous} scales.
-We make three central contributions to derive continuous-scale calibrated controllable video generation models.
-First, we introduce a novel framework for training video generation models for both \textit{accuracy} and \textit{calibration}, founded on proper scoring rules as loss functions, effectively teaching video models to quantify their uncertainty during the video generation process.
-We demonstrate that the resulting uncertainty estimates are \textit{well-calibrated} (i.e., neither underconfident nor overconfident) using benchmark robot learning datasets, including the Bridge~\cite{walke2023bridgedata} and DROID~\cite{khazatsky2024droid} datasets.
+To address this critical challenge, we present \bfalgname, an uncertainty quantification (UQ) method for \emph{calibrated controllable} video synthesis, enabling subpatch-level confidence prediction at any resolution in video generation accuracy, i.e., at \textit{continuous} scales (see~\Cref{fig:banner}).
+Our work is centered on three core contributions.
+First, we introduce a novel framework for training video models for both \textit{accuracy} and \textit{calibration}, founded on proper scoring rules as loss functions, effectively teaching video models to quantify their uncertainty during the video generation process.
+We demonstrate that the resulting uncertainty estimates are \textit{well-calibrated} (i.e., neither underconfident nor overconfident) using benchmark robot learning datasets, e.g., the Bridge~\cite{walke2023bridgedata} and DROID~\cite{khazatsky2024droid} datasets.

 Second, we derive our UQ method directly in the \textit{latent space} of the video model.
 This key design choice circumvents the high computation costs associated with video generation in the (higher-dimensional) pixel space.
 Further, operating in the latent space streamlines applicability of our proposed method to a wide range of SOTA latent-space video model architectures~\cite{agarwal2025cosmos, wan2025wan, peng2025open}, without requiring specialized knowledge or adaptation for implementation.
-Moreover, we compute \textit{dense} uncertainty estimates at the subpatch level for high-resolution uncertainty quantification, with more fine-grained detail compared to patch-level UQ representations.
+Moreover, we compute \textit{dense} uncertainty estimates at the subpatch level for high-resolution UQ, with more fine-grained detail compared to patch-level UQ representations.

 Third, we decode latent-space uncertainty into \emph{interpretable} pixel-space confidence estimates via temporal RGB heatmaps for intuitive visualization.
-We show that the uncertainty heatmaps are well-aligned with physical intuition, with areas of greater uncertainty associated with dynamic interactions between the robot and its environment.
-More importantly, the resulting heatmaps localize hallucinations in each video frame, highlighting untrustworthy areas of the video.
+We show that the uncertainty heatmaps are well-aligned with physical intuition, with areas of greater uncertainty associated with hallucinations --- highlighting untrustworthy areas of the video.
 Further, we show that the model's confidence estimates are negatively correlated with the error between the generated video and the ground-truth video, which is also consistent with intuition.